algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ### 1. Create a mapping of elementary types

 Identify the elementary types common to both languages and create a mapping between them.
-C types might map to a single or more types in the Rust language.
+C types might map to a single or more type in the Rust language.

 ### 2. Implement a C API wrapping the C/C++ objects